ikramikram2020/alx-system_engineering-devops/README.md

 To tackle each task, venture into the 0x03-shell_variables_expansions directory and follow the instructions provided in the README file.

-## Getting Started 🚀

-To embark on your shell scripting journey, follow these simple steps:

-### Usage Instructions

-1. Open your terminal or command prompt.
-2. Clone the repository to your local machine using the command `git clone git@github.com:IsaMarvin/alx-system_engineering-devops.git`.
-3. Navigate to the project directory of your choice using the `cd` command.
-4. Inside the project directory, discover a README file packed with detailed instructions for each task.
-5. Execute the provided scripts using the appropriate command.
-6. Ensure you have the necessary permissions to execute the scripts.
-If needed, adjust file permissions using the `chmod` command.

 Feel free to explore these projects at your own pace.
-If questions arise or you encounter challenges, don't hesitate to open an issue on the issues page.

-Happy scripting! 🎉  Your command-line adventures await!
+If questi Happy coding! 🎉  Your command-line adventures await!